testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 > **{% attention %}** Note that [Specification class] object call also be
-> called with a specific version just like [Requirement class] objects.
+> called with a specific version, just like [Requirement class] objects.

-If a higher level test is defined using a decorated function then you can use [Specifications]
+If a higher level test is defined using a decorated function, then you can use [Specifications]
 decorator.

 For example,